Skip to main content

 • Cut any infested branches that hang over the house or any structures (for example, sheds, tanks, swings and fences).

-• Dispose of unwanted tree branches, needles and pine cones using your green waste or local council transfer station (remember to bag or cover your waste during transport).
+• Dispose of unwanted tree branches, needles and pine cones using a biosecurity-approved method to avoid further spread.

 • Clean all plant material off gardening equipment using an 80% methylated spirits to 20% water solution and a brush or paper towel.

-• If you decide to have the tree removed, hire an arborist who has been trained in handling giant pine scale -nfested trees.
+• If you decide to have the tree removed, hire an arborist who has been trained in handling giant pine scale-infested trees.

 Contractors working with infested trees